falsenotes-dev/website/.github/CONTRIBUTING.md

 - **Documentation:** Improve our documentation to make it more helpful.
 - **Testing:** Help us ensure the platform is stable and reliable.

-## Code of Conduct

-Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
-We want everyone to feel safe and respected in our community.

 ## Reporting Issues

 When reporting issues, please provide as much detail as possible, including your operating system, browser, and steps to reproduce the issue.
 This helps us address the problem more effectively.